-Since 1892 Cheltenham College had attracted a number of Jewish students by maintaining a Jewish boarding house, Corinth House, that allowed boys to keep to their religious observance.
-In 1911 the longstanding housemaster Nestor Schnurmann handed over to Daniel Lipson who had taught at Portsmouth and Bradford Grammar Schools before joining Cheltenham College.
-At Schnurmann’s request Lipson also agreed to take over as President, Secretary and Treasurer at the struggling Cheltenham Synagogue.
+Since 1892 Cheltenham College had attracted a number of Jewish students by supporting a Jewish boarding house, Corinth House, where boys could keep to their religious observance.
+In 1911 the longstanding housemaster Ivan Nestor-Schnurmann handed over to Daniel Lipson, an historian who had taught at Portsmouth and Bradford Grammar Schools before joining Cheltenham College.
+At Nestor-Schnurmann’s request Lipson also agreed to take over as President, Secretary and Treasurer at the struggling Cheltenham Synagogue.

 He married Juliet Lyon Barnett in 1914, a keen advocate of women’s suffrage who went on to found the Cheltenham Women’s Voluntary Service in 1938 and was an active WVS leader during the war.

 In 1923, the College decided that the time for a separate Jewish boarding house was past and that Lipson’s tenure as a housemaster would have to end in 1932 potentially leaving him with the house on his hands but no income to support it.
 Lipson promptly resigned and set up Corinth College as a separate school.
 Independence didn’t work out and Corinth College only survived to 1935 with dwindling numbers.